Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 - how to pause and resume connector

 ### Configuring resources
-To configure resources got to the `Data Sync` tab.
+To configure resources go to the `Data Sync` tab.
 This tab displays a list of the repositories already configured for ingestion.
 When opened for the first time the list should be empty.
 To configure a resource type the organisation and repository names in the designated fields, then press `Queue ingestion` button.